Interim Communications Coordinator

 The National Ballet of Canada is committed to taking every reasonable precaution for the protection of health and safety for workers as required by the Occupational Health and Act (OHSA).
 We are also committed to compliance with all applicable public and occupational health and safety, human rights, privacy and other laws.
 We recommend that all employees follow the guidance regarding vaccinations and boosters provided by Health Canada.

 All applicants must be legally entitled to work in Canada.
 We will primarily be using your phone number listed or email to communicate with you.
-It is your responsibility to include an updated phone number and email address and accepts calls/emails from unknown users.
+It is your responsibility to include an updated phone number and email address and accept calls/emails from unknown users.
 As we send time sensitive correspondence, we recommend that you check your phone, voice messages and email regularly.
 If no response is received within a reasonable timeframe, we will assume you are no longer interested in pursuing the opportunity.
 Should it be determined that any background information provided be misleading, inaccurate or incorrect, we reserve the right to discontinue with the consideration of your application.

 Statement of Intention and Accommodation

 The National Ballet of Canada is committed to fostering an inclusive, accessible, and equitable environment where employees feel valued and respected.
-We are committed to reflect the diversity of our community, our city and our country.
-We strive to ensure our recruitment and selection processes are bias-free.
-We welcome and encourage submissions from Indigenous, Black and People of Colour, the Deaf and disabled as well as individuals of all genders, cultures, ethnicities, sexual orientations, and abilities.
-We are committed to accommodating applicants with disabilities throughout the hiring process, in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
-The Human Resources department will work with applicants requesting accommodation at any stage of the hiring process.
+The organization is committed to reflecting the diversity of our community, our city, and our country, and strives to ensure its recruitment and selection processes are bias-free.
+As such, we welcome and encourage applications from qualified candidates of all cultures, ethnicities, gender identities, sexual orientations, and abilities.
+The recruiting team will work with applicants requesting accommodation at any stage of the hiring process.

 Salaire horaire, salaire ou échelle salariale: